MS Pacific: Lien seizure and scrapping

 Pacific was seized by the Italian Coast Guard in 2008 for a repair bill owed to Genoa's San Giorgio del Porto shipyard by her former owners Templeton International Inc. Quail Cruises claimed that the debt was much lower than initially reported, and had nothing to do with the ship's current operators.

 In order to satisfy the debt, Italian authorities tried to sell Pacific at auction three times between 2010 and 2011, but no bids were received.
-In March 2012 the ship was sold for €2.5 million to a ship breaking company, Cemsan Ship Breaker of Izmir, Turkey, but Cemsan defaulted on its payment and in May 2012 the ship once again went up for sale.
+In March 2012 the ship was sold for €2.5 million (about $3.3 million) to a ship breaking company, Cemsan Ship Breaker of İzmir, Turkey, but Cemsan defaulted on its payment and in May 2012 the ship once again went up for sale.
 Pacific Princess remained laid up in Genoa for several months, but on 27 July 2013 the ship was reported as being under tow for demolition.
-On 6 August 2013, she arrived in Aliağa to be dismantled by the Izmir Ship Recycling Company, which acquired her for €2.5 million.
+On 6 August 2013, she arrived in Aliağa to be dismantled by the İzmir Ship Recycling Company, which acquired her for €2.5 million.
 On 10 August 2013, two employees dismantling the ship died from the inhalation of toxic fumes, and an additional ten others were hospitalized.
 By February 2014, the ship was "half to two-thirds gone", and by late 2014 demolition was complete.